falent/googleHomeAssistantExpressNodeJS/README.md

 # 7. Instructions for a quick deployment Heroku

-We described in this section how can you deploy your app in heroku, firebase, aws lambda or firebase functions
+We described in this section how can you deploy your app in heroku and firebase functions To deploy you can use a new instance of our image because we installed there heroku and firebase clients.

+sudo docker run -v ~/Desktop/Template/Google_Assistant_universal_skill_template:/skill -it  --network myNetwork --name myAssistantDeployment falent/google_home_assistant_express_node_js_server:1

+sudo docker run -v ~/Desktop/Template/Google_Assistant_universal_skill_template:/skill -itd  --network myNetwork --name myAssistantDeployment falent/google_home_assistant_express_node_js_server:1

+sudo docker exec -it  myAssistantDeployment /bin/sh

 <div id='id-heroku'/>